harrybiddle/harrybiddle.com/src/routes/ynab/README.md

   - Bigger font size in legend
   - Find some way to avoid scrolling between settings and the chart itself (collapse sidebar?)
 - Configuration:
+  - Bug where radio option for Monthly/Averaged disappears on all but last element
   - Merge HistoryLoader and History widgets?
   - Check functionality of "reset" button
   - Allow any start and end month